Should I Request a C-Section After Traumatic Birth? What Therapists and NICE Guidelines Actually Say

 FAQs

 • Yes.
-NICE guideline NG192 states that if you request a planned C-section and there is no medical reason against it, your care team must take that request seriously, offer support, and if you still want one after that discussion, offer you a planned C-section.
-Fear of birth — particularly following a previous traumatic birth — is a valid reason to have this conversation with your consultant.
+NICE guideline NG192 states that if you request a planned elective C-section, your care team must take that request seriously, discuss your reasons, offer support, and if you still want one after that conversation, offer you a planned C-section.
+Fear of birth — including fear following a previous traumatic birth — is a valid reason for this conversation.

-• Not in the strictly clinical sense — birth trauma is a psychological rather than a physical condition.
-However NICE guidance explicitly recognises that psychological reasons, including fear of birth and previous traumatic birth, are valid grounds for requesting a planned C-section.
+• Birth trauma is a psychological rather than physical condition — but NICE guidance explicitly recognises that psychological reasons, including fear of birth and previous traumatic birth, are valid grounds for requesting a planned elective C-section.
 You do not need a physical medical reason.
 You need to be able to explain what happened and why vaginal birth does not feel safe for you.

 • Be direct and specific.
 Tell them what happened in your previous birth, how it has affected you, and what you need to feel safe this time.
-If a C-section is your answer, say so clearly.
+If an elective C-section is your answer, say so clearly.
 Bring a written summary if talking in the appointment feels overwhelming.
-The RCOG patient information leaflet on considering a caesarean birth is worth reading before your appointment — it sets out clearly what you can expect from the conversation.
+The RCOG patient information leaflet on considering a caesarean birth is worth reading before your appointment.

 • They often overlap but they're not the same thing.
 Birth trauma refers to the traumatic experience of a previous birth and its psychological aftermath — flashbacks, intrusive memories, avoidance, hypervigilance.
 Secondary tokophobia is an intense fear of giving birth again that develops after a difficult birth experience.
 Many women experience both simultaneously.
-You can read more about secondary tokophobia here: [link to tokophobia blog].
+You can read more about secondary tokophobia here: Tokophobia Treatment: How to Overcome Your Fear of Childbirth

 Let’s connect: